SAMUEL PALMER R.W.S. (1805 – 1881)

 Palmer are in the British Museum, the Victoria and Albert Museum, Aberdeen Art

-Gallery, the Ashmolean Museum, Williamson Art Gallery Birkenhead;
+Gallery, the Ashmolean Museum, Williamson Art Gallery Birkenhead; Birmingham

-City Art Gallery Manchester, the New Gallery Scotland and Ulster Museum.
+Gallery Manchester, the New Gallery Scotland and Ulster Museum.